Rohandabas/rohan-news-ideation/README.md

 Live at: https://rohan-news-ideation.vercel.app/

-Sometime it takes time to load.. wait for 1 or 2 min than click on update again
+Sometime it takes time to load.. wait for 1 or 2 min than click on update again or try to run on your local host
 ## 🚀 Features

 ### Frontend (React + TypeScript)